niu2x/ldoc-docker/README.md

 # ldoc docker container
-used to generate lua doc, more see http://stevedonovan.github.io/ldoc/manual/doc.md.html
+used to generate lua doc.

+if you are never familiar with ldoc, see http://stevedonovan.github.io/ldoc/manual/doc.md.html firstly.

 # Usage
+For example, **/path-of-your-lua-src** is your project dir, there is a **/path-of-your-lua-src/config.ld** file.

     docker build -t ldoc .
     cd /path-of-your-lua-src